park-sewon/coq-clerical/README.md

 Files in the `formalization` directory formalize Clerical:

+#### Syntax and Typing
-* In [Clerical.Syntax](./formalization/Syntax.v), we define the Syntax of Clerical expressions and their typing rules are defined in [Clerical.Typing.v](./formalization/Typing.v).
+In [Clerical.Syntax](./formalization/Syntax.v), we define the Syntax of Clerical expressions and their typing rules are defined in [Clerical.Typing.v](./formalization/Typing.v).
 Both are defined inductively.

 There, the notations
 ```coq